Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 - Cornstarch, gluten-free flour, or garbanzo bean flour for thickening.

-You can create a lot of combinations with the list above and save a lot over the $2-$ three it costs for a can of quality soup at the grocery store.
+You can create a lot of combinations with the list above and save a lot over the $2-$3 it costs for a can of quality soup at the grocery store.
 They charge a lot for that canned convenience.

 Be on the lookout for sales and coupons and stock up when you can

-While I utilize Amazon for its convenience and wide selection, they are not always the best for everything.
+While I utilize for its convenience and wide selection, they are not always the best for everything.
 For some items I use Vitacost.
 This company has a lot of gluten-free foods and they have very good coupons and incentives.
 Since I am in North Carolina, I sometimes get my orders the day after they are made!
 Yep, they offer free 1-2 business day shipping if you go over $49 or buy certain items.
-If you order less it is a mere $2.99.

 The holiday season is a good time to stock up on items at your local grocery stores.
 This time of year stores often has incentive items that get people in the door where they tend to buy a lot more.
 For example, I saw $0.78 per pack store brand cream cheese, so I bought four packs.
 I know they are not making any money on that product, but I also bought an additional $300 worth of groceries, so the store benefited a bit from me coming in.